 Place in an area of low to moderate water flow which will allow the tentacles to gently sway.
 Too much water flow will prevent the tentacles from getting full extension and give your coral an unhealthy look.

 Hammer Coral Placement

 These corals can be quite aggressive, displaying long, powerful stinging sweeper tentacles that can reach up to six inches.
-Please place them safety away from other corals unless they are of the same family such as frogspawn corals.
-Do not keep with leather corals that may be toxic to larger polyped stony corals.
-Also avoid housing with hermit crabs.
+Please place them safely away from other corals unless they are of the same family such as frogspawn corals.
+Do not keep with leather corals that may be toxic to larger polyp stony corals.
+Also, avoid housing with hermit crabs.

 Placement will also depend on which type of hammer coral you have.
 Wall hammer corals are known for slow controlled growth while branching hammer coral are more aggressive growers and tend to be more resilient.

 If not otherwise explained, slow tissue recession may be a sign of starvation.
 Target feeding may help this situation.
 These corals seem to be more susceptible to brown jelly disease than most other corals.
 To help prevent disease, be careful not to damage the coral while handling and avoid housing with hermit crabs that can irritate the coral’s soft tissue.